nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ##### Prerequisites

-* A Persistent Volume Claim is bounded to a Persistent Volume to store the Primary Pod configuration [4.5.3 Kubernetes Volumes](#453-Kubernetes-volumes).
+* A Persistent Volume Claim is bound to a Persistent Volume to store the Primary Pod configuration [4.5.3 Kubernetes Volumes](#453-Kubernetes-volumes).
 * A Kubernetes Secret with an SSH key pair is stored [4.5.4 Kubernetes Secrets](#454-Kubernetes-secrets).

 ##### Primary Pod installation